jegfish/ram-dev-env/README.md

     - Click the "Add" button.
 Find and select the VM hard disk file that you downloaded and unzipped, then click "Choose".
       ![](./pictures/virtualbox-4.png)
     - Click "Create".
+6. In the main VirtualBox GUI window select the VM you just created, then click "Settings".
+7. In the "Display" settings section, "Screen" sub-section, make sure the checkbox "Enable 3D Acceleration" is checked/enabled.
-6. You have successfully created a VM.
+8. You have successfully created a VM.
 Now select it and click the "Start" button.
 You can also double click it to start it.
     - ![](./pictures/virtualbox-5.png)

 Jump to [next step](#2-log-in-to-the-virtual-machine).

+#### Improving speed

+##### Increasing the number of VM processors

+1. In the main VirtualBox GUI window select your R@M VM, then click "Settings".
+2. In the "System" settings section, "Processor" sub-section, increase the number of processors.
+    - This feature requires hardware virtualization support to work, so if your VM doesn't work after this make sure that your CPU supports hardware virtualization, and make sure that it is enabled.
+How to do this will depend on your CPU and computer, but you may have to turn it on in BIOS.

+##### Increasing amount of provided video memory

+We have not tested this much, so we don't know for sure whether this will help.

+1. In the main VirtualBox GUI window select your R@M VM, then click "Settings".
+2. In the "Display" settings section, "Screen" sub-section, increase the amount of video memory.

 #### Setting up clipboard sharing (copy and paste between the VM and your host OS)